Icehawk78/Kardashev/Rules_pictures.md

 Phase 2: Exploration

-Whoever won the bid chooses where to place the tile on the board.
-Initial exploration must be done in the inner tiles, as indicated by the blue background.
-Once all but three of the inner tiles have been explored, you may place a tile in any open space.
+In this phase, the winner of the exploration rights chooses where and how to explore space.
+They must place the tile on an unexplored space.
+Exploration must be done in the blue zone until there are 3 or fewer blue spaces left unexplored.

-When you explore a tile, you also have the option to destroy the tile by flipping it face-down before placing it.
-You may collect any resource from the bank.
+If you place a destroyed tile, you may collect any resource from the bank.
 A destroyed tile is impassable to any player.

 Phase 3:  Actions